tearust/tea-docs/Whitepaper_v2/_Layer-2_Consensus_Story.md

 Every doctor is different in how they send in patient assessments.
 This can affect the number of patient index cards and the number of receipts that are printed.

-- **(possibly only once?)** There may be times when a doctor is absent-minded or in a hurry and doesn’t push **Print + Send** for one of the conveyor belts.
+- There may be times when a doctor is absent-minded or in a hurry and doesn’t push **Print + Send** for one of the conveyor belts.

-- Note that here are a max of 3 total receipts but there could be less than that.
-HIPAA compliance requires only one receipt for every patient’s index card, so the doctor will sometimes only push the **Print Receipt** button.
+- Note that there are a max of 3 total receipts but the total number could be less than that.
+HIPAA compliance requires only one receipt for every patient’s index card, so the doctor will sometimes only push the **Print Receipt** button once or twice.
 Even though this is technically not by-the-book procedure, everyone understands that the hospital can get very busy and sometimes less than 3 receipts will be printed for a patient’s index card.
 So the doctor will sometimes only print just 1 or 2 receipts to achieve HIPAA compliance.

 Doctors have their own idiosyncrasies and will push the buttons according to what feels natural to them.

-- Some will click **Print + Send** and then click**Print Receipt** for each conveyor belt.
+- Some will click **Print + Send** and then click **Print Receipt** for each conveyor belt.

 - Another doctor might prefer to click **Print + Send** for conveyor belts 1, 2, and 3 before then clicking **Print Receipt** for each conveyor belt.

 - Some will be much more loose and mix **Print + Send** with clicking the **Print Receipt** button.
-The only requirement is that the **Print + Send** button must be pressed for a conveyor belt before the **Print Receipt** button for it becomes active.
+The only requirement is that the **Print + Send** button must be pressed for a conveyor belt, and the conveyor belt must report back teh timestamp of it entering its conveyor belt, before the **Print Receipt** button for it becomes active.

 Just like in real life, it’s up to the nurse to deal with the doctor personality quirks and mixups and to make sure that the patient index cards are in the correct order.